 The ability to separate compute from storage resources makes it easy to scale storage as necessary.

 Many data sources use real-time streaming directly from devices.
 A data lakehouse is built to better support this type of real-time ingestion compared to a standard data warehouse.
 As the world becomes more integrated with Internet of Things devices, real-time support is becoming increasingly important.

 Because a data lakehouse integrates the features of both a data warehouse and a data lake, it is an ideal solution for a number of different workloads.
 From business reporting to data science teams to analytics tools, the inherent qualities of a data lakehouse can support different workloads within an organization.

-By building a data lakehouse, organizations can streamline their overall data management process with a unified modern data platform.
+By building a data lakehouse, organizations can streamline their overall data management process with a unified data platform.
 A data lakehouse can take the place of individual solutions by breaking down the silo walls between multiple repositories.
 This integration creates a much more efficient end-to-end process over curated data sources.
-This creates a number of benefits:
+This creates several benefits.